firebolt-db/godocs/docs/Overview/queries-overview/understand-query-performance-subresult.md

 ---
 layout: default
-title: Subresult Reuse
+title: Subresult reuse
 description: How to understand subresult reuse.
-parent: Optimize query performance
+parent: Queries overview
 nav_order: 2
 has_toc: false
 has_children: false
 ---

-# Subresult Reuse in Firebolt
+# Subresult reuse in Firebolt

 *Learn about subresult reuse in Firebolt in more detail in our blog post [Caching & Reuse of Subresults across Queries](https://www.firebolt.io/blog/caching-reuse-of-subresults-across-queries).*